jnpippert/streamPy/README.md

         zeropoint=30.1151,
         pixelscale=0.2,
     )
-s.measure(errorfile="e.TS0120+1930_g.fits") # If no error file is given a global error of 0 is assumed print(s) s.writeto("streampy.txt", overwrite=True) # Per default adds an '_measurements' suffix.
+s.measure(errorfile=ERRORFILE) # If no error file is given a global error of 0 is assumed print(s) s.writeto("streampy.txt", overwrite=True) # Per default adds an '_measurements' suffix.
 # For comparison measure again on the model